Potassium nitrate: French method

 Turgot and Lavoisier created the Régie des Poudres et Salpêtres a few years before the French Revolution.
 Niter-beds were prepared by mixing manure with either mortar or wood ashes, common earth and organic materials such as straw to give porosity to a compost pile typically 4 ft high, 6 ft wide, and 15 ft long.
 The heap was usually under a cover from the rain, kept moist with urine, turned often to accelerate the decomposition, then finally leached with water after approximately one year, to remove the soluble calcium nitrate which was then converted to potassium nitrate by filtering through potash.

 Swiss method

-Joseph LeConte describes a process using only urine and not dung, referring to it as the Swiss method.
+LeConte describes a process using only urine and not dung, saying it is "practiced by the small farmers in Switzerland".
 Urine is collected directly, in a sandpit under a stable.
 The sand itself is dug out and leached for nitrates which are then converted to potassium nitrate using potash, as above.